xinzhouhe/eecs489-a4-spec/README.md

 #### Address Resolution Protocol
 ARP is needed to determine the next-hop MAC address that corresponds to the next-hop IP address stored in the routing table.
 Without the ability to generate an ARP request and process ARP replies, your router would not be able to fill out the destination MAC address field of the raw Ethernet frame you are sending over the outgoing interface.
 Analogously, without the ability to process ARP requests and generate ARP replies, no other router could send your router Ethernet frames.
 Therefore, your router must generate and process ARP requests and replies.

 To lessen the number of ARP requests sent out, you are required to cache ARP replies.
-Cache entries should time out after 15 seconds to minimize staleness.
+Cache entries should time out after a given amount of time to minimize staleness.
 The provided ARP cache class already times the entries out for you.

 When forwarding a packet to a next-hop IP address, the router should first check the ARP cache for the corresponding MAC address before sending an ARP request.
 In the case of a cache miss, an ARP request should be sent to a target IP address about once every second until a reply comes in.
 If the ARP request is sent seven times with no reply, an ICMP destination host unreachable is sent back to the source IP as stated above.
 The provided ARP request queue will help you manage the request queue.